UK referendum to leave EU would hurt growth, bank says

 Around 20 percent of British business investment comes from foreign companies -- double the proportion in an average advanced economy -- and many companies use Britain as a base for the rest of the EU.

 If Britain voted to leave the EU, sterling was likely to sink to 90 pence to the euro, a level last seen in 2011.
-Against the dollar, sterling could fall below $1.40.
+Against the dollar GBP=, sterling could fall below $1.40.

 "If the UK votes to leave, we may see plunging UK asset prices with business confidence weakening too," Knightley said.